ossf/census/README.md

   We prefer these, since these are easy to merge and show exactly what the proposer has in mind.
 * [issue](https://github.com/linuxfoundation/cii-census/issues) -
-  if you have an idea, but want to discuss it broadly.
+  if you have an idea or bug report (but no specific change to pull).
 * [mailing list](https://lists.coreinfrastructure.org/mailman/listinfo/cii-census) - for general discussion of this project.

+If you have a *vulnerability* report, please privately send an email to Marcus Streets mstreets&#64;linuxfoundation.org and David A. Wheeler dwheeler&#64;ida.org.
+Please try to use TLS encryption when you send the email (many providers, like Gmail, will try to do this automatically).

 Here are some examples of things you could do: